 Look, as I said earlier, the alternative is not doing anything at all because you tried to bite off more than you can chew.

 Done is better than perfect.

-Can I Mix Other Things In With My Sprint?
+Can I Mix Other Things In With My Learning Sprint?

 Well, yes.
 But not at the start.
-The whole reason you're doing the sprint in the first place is to actually get s*** done (rather than just fizzle out), so why don't you just try out one thing first, get it working, and then add something else in when you're comfortable.
+You're doing the sprint in the first place to get s*** done (rather than just fizzle out).

-Remember that the underlying concept to Sprints is focusing on process.
+Remember that the underlying concept of Sprints is focusing on the process.
 So, don't fall into the trap of setting product-based goals by mistake.

 For example, rather than saying:

 - I will learn 10 new words today (product).

 - I will spend 10 minutes memorising vocabulary with my spaced-repetition software (process).

 - I will understand everything in this chapter by the end of the week.